iocage/iocage_legacy/README.md

 iocage is in the FreeBSD ports tree as sysutils/iocage.
 To install using binary packages, simply run: `pkg install iocage`

+## WARNING:
+The `develop` branch may not be functional at any given point.
+This is where a lot of experimental work gets done.
+No guarantees for stability or migrations within the branch are given.
+Things can and do change rapidly. **_Please don't use it if you require stability._**

 - **[DOCUMENTATION](http://iocage.readthedocs.org/en/latest/index.html)**
 - **Mailing list**: https://groups.google.com/forum/#!forum/iocage
 - **Contributing**: If you would like to submit a pull request, we kindly ask you to open it against the `develop` branch.